Eldorado Ballroom

 University Village Pocket Park

 In late 2021, Kinder Foundation granted $550,000 to Houston Parks Board in support of the University Village Pocket Park renovation.
-Designed from input from Third Ward community members, the 5,000 square-foot pocket park will provide a play experience area including a rope swing, hopscotch court, and foursquare, and offer features like a walking trail and picnic tables.
+Designed with input from Third Ward community members, the 5,000 square-foot pocket park provides a play experience area including a rope swing, hopscotch court, and foursquare, and offers features like a walking trail and picnic tables.
 Other site enhancements include sidewalk improvements, fencing and lighting.
-The park is on track for completion in late summer 2023.
+The park was completed in summer 2024.

 Kinder Foundation has also provided financial support to Workshop Houston, Urban Harvest, and Lucille’s 1913.